Travel documents | Finnair

 Reinstated internal border controls: Nordic countries may reintroduce internal border controls at short notice for security reasons.
 In such cases, airlines must ensure that all passengers travelling to the affected country meet the entry requirements.
 It is important to note that the passport exemption within Nordic countries only applies to Nordic citizens.
 This means that during periods of internal border controls, a Nordic driver's license cannot be accepted as a travel document since it does not indicate the holder's citizenship.
 We recommend that you carry a valid passport or valid national photo ID in such situations.

 There are still changes to the travel document requirements in some countries due to coronavirus.
-Please see more information on the Travel documents map or Travel Updates page.
+Please see more information on the Travel requirements for your trip or Travel updates page.

 Flights within the Schengen Area, EU countries and Switzerland: